 Deschutes Brewery is Bend’s first and largest brewery – and it’s one of the first stops for beer-loving visitors looking to get a behind-the-scenes look at a pioneer in the industry.
 (An industry that’s thriving here in Central Oregon, by the way.
 We’re now home to roughly 30 brewpubs and the famed Bend Ale Trail.)

 Tours of the ever-growing brewing facility have gained in popularity in recent years.
 So much so that Deschutes has announced it’s expanding the tours to help accommodate more visitors each day.
-Beginning December 1st, four tours a day will be offered every hour on the hour between 1 p.m. and 4 p.m.
+The brewery now offers four tours a day every hour on the hour between 1 p.m. and 4 p.m.
 (The taps in the tasting room will be open from noon to 7 p.m.)

 Additionally, not only will you get a couple of complimentary samples of Deschutes’ delicious brews, but you now have the opportunity to purchase full drafts, half pints, snifters and non-alcoholic beverages on site and enjoy them until early evening.